Skip to main contentSkip to article

 The Willowbrook SkyTrain math, in 2 sentences

-BC TOD literature and the Google deep-research report both identify roughly 800 metres (~10 minutes walking) as the radius inside which TOD price premiums concentrate.
+BC transit-oriented-development research generally identifies roughly 800 metres (~10 minutes walking) as the radius inside which station price premiums concentrate.
 For Latimer, that radius covers West Latimer broadly and the southwest portion of South Latimer partially — not the entire neighbourhood.
 East Latimer and the north half of Latimer Heights are outside the 800-metre walking radius but within a 15-minute walk.

-Buyers paying a SkyTrain-corridor premium for a Latimer purchase need to confirm the actual walking distance from the specific address to Willowbrook Station — not the driving distance, not the “close to the SkyTrain” marketing language — before paying for the premium.
-Per BC TOD literature, the corridor premium of 10–20% typically lands within 12 months of station opening — currently late 2029.
+Buyers weighing a SkyTrain-corridor premium for a Latimer purchase should confirm the actual walking distance from the specific address to Willowbrook Station — not the driving distance, not the “close to the SkyTrain” marketing language.
+In past BC station openings, a 10–20% station-radius premium concentrated in walkable-radius properties around opening; the Willowbrook in-service date is currently targeted for late 2029.

 Schools — Donna Gabriel Robins Elementary, Yorkson Creek Middle, RE Mountain or Walnut Grove Secondary